-Amy Zombeck returns for her tenth season as the winningest coach (94 wins) in UMass Boston women's soccer history and as a three-time Little East Conference Coach of the Year recipient.
+Amy Zombeck returns for her 13th season as the winningest coach (114 wins) in UMass Boston women's soccer history and as a three-time Little East Conference Coach of the Year recipient.
+After breaking the 100-win milestone in 2014, Zombeck stands as one of just three female coaches to have won 100 or more games in UMass Boston history.

-Since coming to Boston, Zombeck has changed the program into one of the top ranked teams in all of New England, including winning back-to-back Little East Conference Regular Season Titles and the program’s first ever Little East Conference Title in 2012.
+Since coming to Boston, Zombeck has changed the program into one of the top ranked teams in all of New England, including winning three-straight Little East Conference Regular Season titles, and the program’s first-ever Little East Conference Title in 2012.

 UMass Boston opened the 2012 season on a then program-record eight-game winning streak, en route to a program-best 18-3 mark.
 The Beacons dominated the Little East going 6-1 to earn the number spot in the postseason and knocked off Keene State College and Western Connecticut State University in the LEC Tournament to win their first ever LEC Tournament Title and finish a perfect 12-0 at home.